Sanjiv Mehta (British businessman): The East India Company

 In the mid-2000s, Mehta bought a majority stake in several companies that had been renamed or newly incorporated with names similar to the historical East India Company in the early 2000s, with Graeme David Robert Clissold, Timothy Vaughan Meadows-Smith and others as their Directors.
 For example, new companies called "The East India Company Tea Bars Limited" and "The East India Company Tea Rooms Limited" had been founded in 2000, with Clissold and Meadows-Smith as their officers.
 Similarly, Edgerton International (founded in 1992) had been renamed to "The East India Company Limited", after Clissold and Meadows-Smith became its officers in 2002.

-Mehta gradually bought stakes in these companies over a period of 18 months, buying out the last investor in 2006.
+Mehta gradually bought stakes in these companies for 18 months, buying out the last investor in 2006.
 He states that he purchased the business from 30 to 40 owners in 2005.

 Mehta re-launched the business as a purported revival of the historic East India Company in 2010, operating in the luxury retail space.
 He also established (or renamed) several subsidiary companies with "East India Company" in their names:

-According to Mehta, in the 1980s, some British investors sought approval from the British government to start a new company with same title as that of the historical East India Company, which had ceased to exist in 1874.
+According to Mehta, in the 1980s, some British investors sought approval from the British government to start a new company with the same title as that of the historical East India Company, which had ceased to exist in 1874.
 In a 2011 interview, Mehta did not name these individuals, but claimed that they had secured the rights to the original East India Company's assets, such as its coat of arms and merchant's mark.
 According to him, these investors operated the company as a hobby, and contacted him to "streamline their distribution network".
 He then decided to take over this company.
 Mehta further states that after buying these companies, he took a one-year break from his other businesses, and travelled around the world to learn about the historic East India Company's heritage.

-In 2020, a trade mark opposition request made by Mehta's The East India Company Spirits Pte Ltd, regarding a word mark similarly containing "East India" was rejected, in a decision issued by the UK Intellectual Property Office.
+In 2020, a trademark opposition request made by Mehta's The East India Company Spirits Pte Ltd, regarding a word mark similarly containing "East India" was rejected, in a decision issued by the UK Intellectual Property Office.
 The decision noted that the company "has no exclusive rights to company names featuring East India".

 By 2011, Mehta had invested around £20 million in the new business.
 Mehta's business also attracted investment from other companies including the India-based Mahindra Group (2011) and the UAE-based Lulu Group (2014).

-Personal life

-Mehta lives in London along with his wife Amee (a microbiologist), their son Arjun and daughter Anoushka.
+The East India Company issues commemorative coins for St. Helena.